The place where random ideas get written down and lost in time.

 It’s all about the frameworks

-In this kind of web app, we rarely write “vanilla Javascript” (e.g. “code every by hand”).
+In this kind of web app, we rarely write “vanilla Javascript” (e.g. “code everything by hand”).
 It’s just too tedious.
 Instead we use a framework to help us write the web page.
 There are a ton of frameworks out there, but essentially there are 4 that I consider the most popular and important:

 • React JS, with code written in JavaScript or TypeScript.